infinitedg/flint/README.md

 6. `cd` to the directory you'd like to keep `Flint` and clone it by running `git clone https://bitbucket.org/infinitedev/flint.git`
 7. To run the project, simply fire up `meteor --settings settings.json`
   * You may need to create the settings.json file with new keys, based on settings.json.sample
+  * Make sure you change the 'audioMatrix' key to false

 ## Contributing
 All Javascript code contributions must pass JSHint testing.
 JSHint automatically tests all code